jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When Team Blue wins, does traffic suddenly disappear?
 When Team Red succeeds, does everyone suddenly exercise?
 Do you breathe fresher air or see fitter neighbors?
 Do your real-life problems get solved when one color's philosophy writes the rules?

-It's impossible, because policies, manuals, and guidelines aren't the levers of power Left/Right tell us they are.
+There may be small changes, but policies, manuals, and guidelines aren't the levers of power.
+There is no law that promotes climate change, allows unpaid overtime, or encourages car accidents.
+The levers of power are tools, and why shouldn't the middle-class use use open-source technology to grab hold of them today and become player gods?

-Being a believer in red/blue philosophy doesn't change your fate any more than praying for rain does.
-If you want to stay an extra, you can return to the many pundits, columnists, and commentators waiting to sing to their choir, telling you to fight "the enemy" until you're literally blue in the face.
+If you'd rather stay an extra, you can go back to watching the pundits, columnists, and commentators waiting to sing to their choir, telling you to fight "the enemy" until you're literally blue in the face.

-If you don't like the choir, or you're starting to realize the "other side" are a part of the same struggling middle class, keep reading.
-This book will turn you into a player god of the Internet Age.
+But you won't, because you shouldn't.
+In truth, the "other side" are a part of the same struggling middle class, and this book will turn everyone into a player god of the Internet Age.

-The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the work culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.
-Under blue or red rules, the middle-class still struggles because our Industrial Age lifestyle stays the same.
+The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have a credit score, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.

-Phantom communists or fascists are not to blame.
+And blaming phantom communists or fascists is a distraction.
 Nothing changes when Main Street elects Conservatism or Progressivism, because they don't know how to usher in the Internet Age.

 It's not our politicians' fault.
 Red and blue philosophies were created at the start of the Industrial Age.
 A time when humans only had a few tools at hand.
 Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.